About the course

 Please note that not every optional subject listed may be on offer every year, depending in part on levels of student demand.
 Full details of core and optional papers available are available on the course webpage.

-If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal in consultation with your supervisor during the first few months of your second year, so that you will be well placed to make a doctoral application.
+If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal in consultation with your supervisor during the first few months of your course, so that you will be well placed to make a doctoral application.

 About a quarter of master’s students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations are as diverse as, but broadly in line with, undergraduate history career destinations: law, finance, management consultancy, civil service etc.